-ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will read about the scientific research being done to learn more about gallbladder cancer and how to treat it.
+Use the menu to see other pages.

 Doctors are working to learn more about gallbladder cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your doctor about the diagnostic and treatment options best for you.
+Always talk with your doctor about the best diagnostic and treatment options for you.

 Immunotherapy.
-Immunotherapy (also called biologic therapy) is designed to boost the body’s natural defenses to fight the cancer.
+Immunotherapy, also called biologic therapy, is designed to boost the body’s natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 Current clinical trials are testing immunotherapy as a way to treat gallbladder cancer.
 Learn more about immunotherapy.